 Measuring a Scottish Terrier’s Intelligence

 This type of intelligence is not perfect.
-In fact, obedience & working intelligence measures how well the dog learns commands and retains the training.
+In fact, O&W intelligence measures how quickly the dog learns commands and retains the training.
 And while there is likely a correlation between the IQ of a dog and how fast they learn, it doesn’t tell the full story.

 The Criteria for Dog Intelligence

 So, how did Coren actually measure “obedience & working intelligence” in dogs?
 With the help of about 199 judges from North America, Coren constructed a criteria for his intelligence trials.
 He then had each of these judges evaluate as many dogs as possible.